LogoLogo

 Selecting the entity type to add or exclude values for

-The entity type dropdown list at the top of the Custom Entity Detection panel indicates the entity type that you are configuring added and excluded values for.
+The entity type dropdown list at the top of the Configure Entity Detection panel indicates the entity type to configure added and excluded values for.

 Configuring added values